Housing Grants for People With Disabilities | 2024

 What are the requirements to be eligible for disability housing assistance?

-To be eligible for disability housing assistance through HUD, an individual must meet HUD’s definition of “disabled,” have a very low income (generally below 50% of the area median income), be a U.S. citizen or have eligible immigration status, and meet other program-specific requirements, which can vary depending on the specific housing assistance program.
+To be eligible for disability housing assistance through HUD, an individual must meet HUD’s definition of “disabled,” have a very low income (generally below 50% of the area median income), be a U.S. citizen or have eligible immigration status, and meet other program-specific disability income requirements, which can vary depending on the specific housing assistance program.

 Does HUD have a disability assistance program?

 Yes, HUD offers several disability assistance programs.
 One primary program is Section 811, the Supportive Housing for Persons with Disabilities program.
-This program provides funding to develop and subsidize rental housing with supportive services for very low and extremely low-income adults with disabilities.
+This program provides funding to develop and subsidized rental housing with supportive services for very low and extremely low-income adults with disabilities.
 Additionally, HUD offers other programs and initiatives that cater to individuals with disabilities, ensuring they have access to affordable, accessible housing and supportive services.

 Mortgage lenders can connect you with loan programs that help people with disabilities become homeowners.